Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

     **Troubleshooting:** If the `NBP file...` output never appears, or something else goes wrong, go back to the steps for modifying XNAME.json file (see the step to [inspect and modify the JSON file](#inspect)) and make sure these instructions were completed correctly.

-1. Confirm vlan004 is up with the correct IP address on the rebuilt ncn.
+1. Confirm vlan004 is up with the correct IP address on the rebuilt node.

-    The following examples assume the NCN/hostname is `ncn-w005`.
+    The following examples assume the NCN/hostname is `NODE`.

     1. Find the desired IP address.

         ```bash
-        NODE# dig +short ncn-w005.hmn
+        NODE# dig +short NODE.hmn
         10.254.1.16
         ```